The Single Best Fix for Lower Back Pain During Pregnancy - Baby Chick

 Apply pressure.

-Here are your steps to relief:
+Here are your steps for relief:

 1. Feel around with your fingertips at your sacrum.
 Locate the areas where it’s sore or tight.